arangodb/docs/3.11/administration-reduce-memory-footprint.md

 - RocksDB block cache
 - data structures to read data (Bloom filters, index blocks, table readers)
-- data structures to write data (write buffers, transaction data)
+- data structures to write data (write buffers, table builders, transaction data)
 - RocksDB background compaction

 It is important to understand that all these have a high impact on